King Charles got the ultimate promotion. 100 staffers could lose their jobs – KION546

 About 100 people who worked for Prince Charles could lose their jobs now he has become King, a labor union said Wednesday.

 Workers at Clarence House, the King’s former official London residence while he was Prince of Wales, were informed that they could be made redundant on Monday, The Guardian reported, citing an unnamed source.
-The notices were handed out while a thanksgiving services was being held in St Giles’ Cathedral in Edinburgh, Scotland, the newspaper reported.
+The notices were handed out while a thanksgiving service for Queen Elizabeth was being held in St Giles’ Cathedral in Edinburgh, Scotland, the newspaper reported.

 Those at risk of losing their jobs include private secretaries and people working in finance and communications roles, it added.